How to Lose Weight Over 40 Without Restrictive Diets or Burnout

 • Check in with yourself: Are your cravings more manageable?
 Are you stronger or more energized?
 Track these wins—they matter just as much as the scale.

-Weight loss after 40 doesn’t always show up first on the scale—and that’s okay.
-Look for these wins:
+Weight loss progress after 40 doesn't always show up on the scale first.
+Look for these four signs that your body is responding to the work you're doing:

-• Clothes are fitting differently.
-Even if the number on the scale barely budges, your body composition is shifting.
+Clothes are fitting differently Your body composition is shifting, even if the number on the scale barely budges.

-• Cravings are manageable.
-You’re no longer reaching for sugar out of desperation but choosing foods based on how you want to feel.
+Cravings are manageable You're no longer reaching for sugar out of desperation.
+Instead, you're choosing foods based on how you want to feel.

 ➡️ Related: How to Stop Perimenopause Sugar Cravings